 The Lichtenstein Center for the Arts is a community arts center housed in a historic building in Pittsfield's Upstreet Cultural District.
 Inside, there's an exhibiting art gallery and performance area, workshops, working artist studios, a ceramic studio and a darkroom.
-Located at 28 Renne Avenue off of Fenn Street, the gallery hours are Wednesdays through Saturdays, 11am to 4pm.
+Located at 28 Renne Avenue off of Fenn Street, the gallery hours are Wednesdays through Fridays, 11am to 3pm and by appointment.

 The Lichtenstein Center for the Arts is named in honor of Kitty Lichtenstein, an extraordinary arts benefactor in the Pittsfield community and beyond, who donated the building to the City of Pittsfield.